-For the past few years, Lesley has focused on her Live Art practice.
-In 2005 she was invited to CESTA in Tabor, Czech Republic where she furthered her practice alongside 30 other artists from 25 different countries.
-In 2012 she moved to London UK - the centre of the burgeoning scene.
+Lesley's initial interest in Live Art was sparked in 2005 when she was invited to the artist residency CESTA, in Tabor Czech Republic.
+There she began furthered her practice alongside 30 other artists from 25 different countries.
+In 2012 she moved to London UK - the centre of the burgeoning scene - to do an MA in Performance Making at Goldsmiths College.
+She grew to know (and love) the Live Art Community in London, made solo work and performed as crisis + denial with Catherine Hoffmann, showing at both Buzzcut and SPILL Festival .
 Her practice takes many forms, each piece a response to something she’s encountered and is moved to process artistically.
-As well as her considerable store of theatre skills and in order to support her visions, Lesley taught herself video, sound editing and photoshop.
+Adding to her her considerable store of theatre skills and in order to support her visions, Lesley taught herself video, sound editing and photoshop.
 She creates social interventions, performance video and site-responsive performance installations.
 Please see works for more.

 Lesley's images often capture the extraordinary amid the ordinary.
 She's available for on set shooting, capturing live performance, or creating promotional images.
 She uses a Panasonic GH-2 and a Sony RX 100 Mark II.
 Recent images from her trip in the Himalayas can be seen here: